 10. Hugh Grosvenor

 The 7th Duke of Westminster, Huge Grosvenor, is a person who has a solid connection to British history.
 He was born in 1991 after becoming Duke in 2016.
 He became one of the nation’s richest and most powerful landowners.
 His life and accomplishments show his unwavering dedication to safeguarding and strengthening the UK’s culture and historical inheritance.
+As the richest man in the UK, he is also a significant figure in the nation’s land ownership and wealth distribution.

 The Grosvenor Estate is a sizeable property portfolio with excellent real estate in Lodon’s Mayfair and Belgravia and significant rural holdings.
 It has been responsibly managed to owe in large part to Grosvenor’s contributions.
 He has received acclaim and prizes for his commitment to sustainable development, urban planning, and historic preservation in the real estate sector.